zanonnicola/llfk/src/pages/en/contact-us/index.md

 color: '#BDE6F6'
 title: Contact
 metaDescription: >-
-  L’Open Lab for Kids is an innovative teaching method based on learning and practicing English through taking part in enriching and creative activities.
+  L’Open LAB for Kids is fun workshops whereby children learn and practice English naturally through taking part into creative activities.
+We are based in Nantes.
 contentTitle: Contact us
 subTitle: >-
-  Enrolment for the next school year has started; please contact us as soon as possible to sign up to one of our workshops.
+  Enrolment for the next school year has started; please contact us on hello@lopenlab.com to sign up to one of our workshops.
 contactBoxTitle: Our contact details
 ---
 L’Open Lab for Kids is an innovative teaching method based on learning and practicing English through taking part in enriching and creative activities.